Wildfire rages in Southern California coastal mountains - KESQ

 Wildfire rages in Southern California coastal mountains

 SANTA BARBARA, Calif.
 (AP) — A wildfire raging through Southern California coastal mountains is a threat to ranches and rural homes and is keeping a major highway shut down.
-The Alisal Fire covers more than 22 square miles Wednesday in the Santa Ynez Mountains west of Santa Barbara.
-The number of firefighters has nearly doubled to 1,300, but containment remains at just 5%.
+The Alisal Fire is covering more than 24 square miles in the Santa Ynez Mountains west of Santa Barbara.
+The number of firefighters has nearly doubled to 1,300, but containment remains at just 5% Wednesday.
 Properties being protected include Rancho del Cielo, which was once owned by Ronald and Nancy Reagan and was known as the Western White House during his presidency.
 The 688-acre ranch sits atop the mountain range, above the flames feeding on dense chaparral.